 Uppercase Letter Color By Numbers

-These color by number worksheets are great for busy preschool moms and teachers.
+These color by code worksheets are great for busy preschool moms and teachers.
 You can use them in your homeschool when you need a few minutes of quiet.

-You can use them in your preschool classroom for a transition between activities or within your math and/or literacy centers any time of year.
+You can use them in your preschool classroom to transition between activities or within your math and/or literacy centers any time of year.

 Grab a box of crayons, print out these pages, and your kids are all set for some alphabt-themed coloring fun.

-This pack includes twenty-six free color by number pages.
+This pack includes twenty-six alphabet printables.
 Your kids will love reading the color code and coloring the picture to reveal the uppercase letter hidden on the page.

 Color by numbers offer preschoolers an opportunity to work on a variety of skills.
 First, of course, is number recognition.
 By matching the numbers from the color code to the numbers on the picture, kids reinforce their ability to identify numbers.
 This set focuses on numbers 1-8.

 Color words and color recognition are two more skills preschoolers will work on as they complete each color by number.
-Kids will identify the color words in the color code, and they’ll use those colors to complete the picture.
+Kids will identify the color words in the color code and use those colors to complete the picture.

 Finally, coloring allows preschoolers an opportunity to strengthen fine motor skills.
 They’ll practice proper pencil grip and motor control which are important for later writing skills.